alstondu/Robovis_Nav/README.md

 # Robovision_Navi
-The weekly workshop of COMP0130 Robot Vision and Navigation
+The weekly workshop of UCL COMP0130 Robot Vision and Navigation